10 July 2023

 What is the burden of proof?

-The burden of proof is the obligation of the prosecution to prove the guilt of the accused in a criminal trial.
-This means that the prosecution must present evidence that is sufficient to convince the jury or judge that the accused committed the crime, beyond a reasonable doubt.
+The burden of proof is the obligation on the prosecution to prove the guilt of the accused.
+The prosecution must present evidence sufficient to convince the jury or judge that the accused committed the crime, beyond a reasonable doubt.
+It is a high standard, because the consequences of a criminal conviction are severe and the system is designed to ensure innocent people are not wrongly convicted.

 How is the burden of proof determined?

-The burden of proof is determined by law.
-In Ireland, the standard of proof in a criminal trial is “beyond a reasonable doubt.”
-This means that the evidence presented by the prosecution must be sufficient to convince the jury or judge that there is no reasonable doubt that the accused committed the crime, if the jury or judge have a reasonable doubt then the accused must be acquitted.
+It is determined by law.
+In Ireland the standard of proof in a criminal trial is "beyond a reasonable doubt": the prosecution's evidence must leave no reasonable doubt that the accused committed the crime.
+If the jury or judge has a reasonable doubt, the accused must be acquitted.
+This is higher than the civil standard, "on the balance of probabilities", which asks only whether it is more likely than not that the defendant is liable.

 Why is the burden of proof important?